Customer Relations

 Commercial Equipment

-In the area of commercial equipment—which includes video, security, information communications, automotive, and commercial air conditioning equipment—Panasonic Group’s sales companies in each field provide unified support at every stage, from proposals for devices and systems to their design, construction, customer inquiries, and repair services.
+In the area of commercial equipment—which includes video, security, information communications, and commercial air conditioning equipment—Panasonic Group’s sales companies in each field provide unified support at every stage, from proposals for devices and systems to their design, construction, customer inquiries, and repair services.
 By providing total solutions that meet its customers’ needs, the Group strives to improve its CS.

 Commercial Solutions